sciencemath/dailyjournal/README.md

 ![Progress thus far](images/khan.png)

 Currently taking the Calculus courses.
-The courses that are not complete ill come back to.
-Most of the quizes I am saving, I think if I do them later so I can remember what I learned (longevity hippocampus memory).
-Watching all videos with the units along with completing the exercises, and some exercises I have to use pen and paper.
+I don't move foward in a unit/section unless I complete the exercises that accompany the videos.
+Some exercises are involved so they require me to complete problems on pen and paper.